 If Firewood Won’t Burn, is the Pit Good to Go?

 A good firepit must be as far from plant matter as possible, but this is more of a safety concern than anything else.
 When you dig a firepit and make a bed for a fire, nothing apart from dirt should be inside – a lot of dirt.
 Make sure that your bed of dirt is at least three inches thick.
 As it’s inside your home, a fireplace requires more aggressive pruning.
 Make sure ash doesn’t remain beneath the grate for long.
-Creosote may also stick to the walls of the fireplace, so be sure to scrape that off as well.
+Creosote may also stick to the fireplace’s walls, so scrape that off.

 How’s the Chimney?

 Chimneys require annual maintenance, at least.
-Using soft or moist wood to make fires might require you to schedule maintenance more often, but using hardwood doesn’t keep your chimney exempt from a good clean, either.
+Using soft or moist wood to make fires might require you to schedule maintenance more often, but hardwood doesn’t exempt your chimney from a good clean.
 Without regard to starting fires, a clogged chimney can keep deadly fumes inside your home.

 Mind the Damper